Dreamed March 31, 2004 by Emily, Maddie, and Kathe; written by Emily Joy

 But that's a side note.
 The two big issues this dream raises for most readers are, I think:

 Or spill-over dreams, or (for skeptics) wildly coincidental dreams.
 Here on the Dreambank I've arbitrarily called them telepathic dreams, just as a label of convenience.
 Well, not totally arbitrary.
 Such dreams seem frequent and detailed enough as to preclude (in my view) pure coincidence.
 Friends dreaming of a rabbit might be surprising, but proves little.
 But... rabbits with pink bows who demand a bowl of milk are just a little too specific to shrug off so easily.
 And three such rabbits, three such dreams?
 Whatever the odds against one such pairing, a triplet squares those odds.
-This is the first three-person dream here on WDB--or three linked dreams?
+This is the first* three-person dream here on WDB--or is it three linked dreams?
 Is it the theme that hopped, or the dream, or a being that invaded three dreams?
 It's hard to come up with unbiased labels here; and "coincidence" is as biased as the rest.
 Label with caution!
 Your terminology can limit your inquiry.

 Dreamworkers, more perhaps than explorers in any other field, must not prejudge what's possible.
 You only get some idea what's possible when you know what you're studying.
 We don't.
 And that's the wonder of it.
 We're often sure we know--dreams are the gods talking, are instantaneous, are suppressed desires, are spiritual lessons, are brain-static, are problem-solving, are memory-coding...
 Our notions keep going down in flames, and we just send up the next theory, sure we have it right this time...